 What are your risk levels?

-Our risk questionnaire is designed to help you assess your attitude to risk.
-The risk levels shown shouldn't be taken as guidance or advice on which fund to select as this will depend on lots of things, including:
+It can be difficult to decide the level of risk you may wish to take.
+Our risk assessment questionnaire is designed to help assess your attitude to risk.
+The risk levels shown shouldn't be taken as guidance or advice on which fund to select as this will depend on lots of things including:

 Risk level 1